Anti-LKM antibody

 Although the cause of why these autoantibodies develop isn't fully understood, researchers think it may involve a mix of genetics susceptibility and environmental triggers.
-Some studies suggest that certain viral infections might trigger the immune system in genetically predisposed individuals to produced LKM antibodies.
+Some studies suggest that certain viral infections might trigger the immune system in genetically predisposed individuals to produce LKM antibodies.
 In autoimmune hepatitis the immune system mistakenly recognizes liver cells as foreign, attacking them and leading to inflammation and liver damage.

 The main targets of the LKM antibodies are enzymes in the cytochrome P450 system.
 This system is important for breaking down many substances in the liver, including drugs and toxins.
 When the immune system targets these enzymes, it can interfere with liver function and cause buildup of harmful substances in the body.
 If there is drug induced hepatitis, drugs like tienilic acid can bind to liver proteins and create an antigen that the immune system sees as foreign.
 This then triggers the production of anti-LKM-2 antibodies.

 Anti-LKM-3 antibodies have been found in patients who have autoimmune polyendocrine syndrome type 1, a rare condition where multiple endocrine glands are attacked by the immune system.
 These antibodies are usually linked to chronic active hepatitis in these patients, and their detection can help identify and monitor autoimmune activity beyond just the liver.

 Although anti-LKM antibodies are typically a marker for liver disease, they have every so often been reported in individuals who do not show any signs of liver damage.
 However, in these cases the medical relevance isn't yet clear.
 It is a possibility that the antibodies are a sign of a very early stage of autoimmune activity.